saqlain-github/saqlain-github/README.md

 I am a Data Scientist <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from India.
 - :telescope: I’m working as a Senior Software Engineer and Masters student at BITS.

-- :seedling: Exploring new Technologies or the world one adventure at a time
+- :seedling: Exploring new Technologies and the world one adventure at a time

 - :zap: In my free time(which i hardly get), I solve problems and read tech articles.